QararFairuzzabadi/Customer-Segmentation-Telecommunications-Company/README.md

-# Analysis of Customer Segmentation in the Telecommunication Company
+# Application of Customer Segmentation in the Telecommunication Company

 ## Overview